apiad/sublime-browser-integration/README.md

 Right now I'm working on a feature to allow the specification of mappings between URLs and local files, so that the command can identify which URLs are local static files, and load those files instead of downloading the stylesheets.

+Another incoming feature is the live editing of these CSS files, with automatic asynchronous browser reload, something I'm very excited of, but still trying to get to work.

 ### Select elements

 **Key binding:** `ctrl+shift+b,s`